 Implementation at the infrastructure layers also supports a diversity of keys.
 Infrastructure must be aware of different clusters of machine and networks.
 As such, different keys are used to minimize the blast radius of infrastructure attacks and a variety of hardware and network failures.

-Using Infrastructure double encryption will have 5-10% impact on the throughput of your Azure Database for MySQL server due to the additional encryption process.
+Using Infrastructure double encryption will have performance impact on the Azure Database for PostgreSQL server due to the additional encryption process.

-Infrastructure double encryption for Azure Database for MySQL provides the following benefits:
+Infrastructure double encryption for Azure Database for PostgreSQL provides the following benefits:

 - Additional diversity of crypto implementation - The planned move to hardware-based encryption will further diversify the implementations by providing a hardware-based implementation in addition to the software-based implementation.

 - Implementation errors - Two layers of encryption at infrastructure layer protects against any errors in caching or memory management in higher layers that exposes plaintext data.
 Additionally, the two layers also ensures against errors in the implementation of the encryption in general.

 The combination of these provides strong protection against common threats and weaknesses used to attack cryptography.